Daniel-KM/Omeka-S-module-AiGenerator/README.md

 Usage
 -----

-To be contributed or completed, a resource must have a template and be allowed in the main settings.
+To be generated or completed, a resource must have a template and be allowed in the main settings.

-- Configure the main settings, in particular the contribution mode.
+- Configure the main settings, in particular the generation mode.
 - Configure the resource templates to select the properties to be edited or filled.
 Note: If a property has no value, it can't be edited, even if the property is marked editable.
 To allow to add a value, choose "fillable".
 To allow only one value, set the maximum number of values to 1.
-- To allow to contribute a file, you should define a template for files and set it in the parameters of the main template.
+- To allow to generate a file, you should define a template for files and set it in the parameters of the main template.
-- If the contribute mode requires token:
+- If the generate mode requires token:
   - Create one or more tokens for the resources you want to edit via the link in the sidebar of a resource or the bulk process dropdown at the top of the resource browse pages.